 - Representatives of the Anonymous movement are typically rendered this way, such as in this video, which is about the danger of NDAA.

 - Skitter from Worm learns to do something like this using massed swarms of all different kinds of bugs.
+She can do this either alongside her own voice or with just the swarm itself.

 - Glaistig Uaine's speech sounds like dozens of people talking at once.